LLCampos/book-notes/algorithms-to-live-by.md

 * Assumes no cost of changing arms.
 If there are costs, the algorithm is no longer optimal

 * The Gittins index is hard to calculate on the fly

+## Regret Minimization

+* **Upper Confidence Bound** algorithms are the most popular algorithms that look to offer a guarantee of minimal regret.

+* "In a multi-armed bandit problem, an Upper Confidence Bound algorithm says, quite simply, to pick the option for which the top of the confidence interval is highest."

+* "Like the Gittins index, therefore, Upper Confidence Bound algorithms assign a single number to each arm of the multi-armed bandit.
+And that number is set to the highest value that the arm could reasonably have, based on the information available so far."

+* I think this is basically like saying: "Do what has the most potential".

+* What about lower bound?
+This doesn't consider risks.

+(Decided to not do notes for the rest of the book.
+It just takes too much work to create notes for a book that I heard as an audiobook.)